-- 1. Engaging in cheating, plagiarism, or academic dishonesty as defined in Polk State College Procedure 5026: Academic Dishonesty Procedure. - 2.
+- 1. Engaging in cheating, plagiarism, or academic dishonesty as defined in Polk State College Procedure 5026: Academic Dishonesty Procedure or Section VIII of this document. - 2.
 Intentionally initiating (or causing to be initiated) any false report, warning, or threat of fire, explosion, or other emergency on the College's property or at a College-sponsored activity. - 3.
 Falsely contracting on behalf of (or representing oneself in the name of) Polk State College. - 4.
-Furnishing false information to any faculty member, College official, or College office. - Forgery, alteration, or misuse any College document, record, or instrument of identification.
+Furnishing false information to any faculty member, College official, or College office. - 5.
+Forgery, alteration, or misuse of any College document, record, or instrument of identification.
 This includes, but is not limited to, the submission of false or fictitious claims, or any entries or omissions of information, for the purpose of misleading or misrepresenting a student's record or any other official document. - 6.
 Tampering with the election of a recognized student organization. - 7.
 Violation of copyright.